airmanx86/obetest/README.md

 If you want to deploy this code to your own AWS account to test it, you can run `npm run deploy` from the root directory.

+## Assumptions

+1. Payment ID is a UUID

 ## Question 1
 The API handler for `getPayment` simply goes to the database to retrieve a payment with the matching payment ID.
 The handler is currently unimplemented (`src/getPayment.ts`), simply throwing an error, however the test for the handler is fully completed (`test/getPayment.test.ts`).